krischer/LASIF/doc/index.rst

 feel that event renaming is a necessary feature please file an issue on Github so that the author's can add a proper event renaming function.

-You can also get a map of all events currently part of the project with
+The **plot_events** command will return a map with all events currently part of the project.

 .. code-block:: bash